pkourouklidis/panoptes-wiki/Core-Concepts.md

-This page provides an overview of the core concepts that Panoptes uses.
-For the PDL syntax that can be used to create instances of these concepts in a way that fits each individual scenario take a look at the [PDL syntax section](PDL Syntax).
+This page provides an overview of the core concepts that Panoptes uses and the PDL syntax used to express them.

 # Platform
 A _Platform_ describes the underlying infrastructure/Platform used for the training, deployment, and monitoring of ML models.
 Every PDL script implicitly includes a _Platform_ instance so there's no PDL syntax to create one.